• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 • Tuners: Original Kluson single-line tuners with white plastic buttons

-Body and Hardware Specifications
+Body and hardware specifications

 Body Construction: